Humans Ashes, The ‘Soul’ Of An Astronaut, And An Art Sculpture Visible From Earth Are Flying Into Space Today

 The cremated remains of 100 people are going up into space later today, along with a gold canopic-jar depicting the bust of trailblazing astronaut Robert Henry Lawrence Jr. and a shiny sculpture that you’ll be able to see from Earth.

-These exotic items are part of a larger payload due to soar to the skies this afternoon, as reported by the Inquisitr earlier today.
+These exotic items are part of a larger payload due to soar through the skies this afternoon, as reported by the Inquisitr earlier today.
 Dubbed the “Spaceflight SSO-A: SmallSat Express,” this intriguing mission aims to put no less than 64 satellites into low-Earth orbit — all of them hitching a ride on the same rocket.

 The satellite bundle is made up of 49 CubeSats and 15 larger microsatellites belonging to 34 government and commercial organizations from 17 different countries.
 The satellites are destined for sun-synchronous orbit (SSO) and will get there atop a SpaceX Falcon 9 rocket.